ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 See :doc:`../modules` for a list of existing modules.

-Modules can be written in any language and are found in the path specified by :envvar:`ANSIBLE_LIBRARY` or the ``--module-path`` command line option or in the `library section of the Ansible configuration file <http://docs.ansible.com/ansible/intro_configuration.html#library>`_.
+Modules can be written in any language and are found in the `./library` folder relative to the executing playbook, the path specified by :envvar:`ANSIBLE_LIBRARY`, the ``--module-path`` command line option or in the `library section of the Ansible configuration file <http://docs.ansible.com/ansible/intro_configuration.html#library>`_.
+For more information about where Ansible discovers modules, see `Module Paths <http://docs.ansible.com/ansible/dev_guide/developing_modules_best_practices.html#module-paths>`_

 .. _module_dev_should_you: